Overview: What is pharmacogenetics?

 Individual response to a drug may also be related to variability in the drug target, for example a protein that the drug binds to in order to produce its specific effect.
 Furthermore, individuals may experience side effects (known as hypersensitivity reactions) from certain medications due to variability in proteins involved in the immune response.

 Pharmacogenetics is the study of genetic variability that causes individual responses to medications.
 By analyzing the genes that produce the specific drug targets or enzymes that metabolize a medication or are associated with immune response, a doctor may decide to raise or lower the dose or even change to a different drug.
 The decision about which drug to prescribe may also be influenced by other drugs the person is taking, in order to avoid drug-drug interactions.

 The terms "pharmacogenetics" and "pharmacogenomics" are sometimes used interchangeably.
 There are subtle differences in the meaning of the two terms and there is no consensus on the exact definitions.
 In general, pharmacogenomics refers to the overall study of the many various genes that contribute to drug response.
 Pharmacogenetics is the study and evaluation of the inherited differences (genetic variations) that affect drug metabolism and an individual's response to medications.
 For the purposes of this article, the term pharmacogenetics will be used.

 Why is pharmacogenetics important?

 When initiating drug therapy to treat a particular condition, doctors typically prescribe one of several appropriate drugs.
 Dosages and timing of drugs are usually based upon the anticipated rate of metabolism and clearance from the body in the average person.
-They prescribe a "standard" dose based on factors such as weight, gender, and age.
+They prescribe a "standard" dose based on factors such as weight, sex, and age.
 Clinically, however, each person responds uniquely to treatment and doctors must make adjustments.
 For example, the doctor may adjust the drug dose or switch to a different therapy, depending on whether the person's condition is responding to the medication and whether the individual is experiencing unpleasant or dangerous side effects.
 Sometimes a person may find that a treatment that has been working well for them suddenly causes symptoms when they start taking an additional drug.